-Admission into programs for professions that require licensure and certification does not guarantee that students will obtain a license or certificate.
-Licensure and certification requirements are set by agencies that are not controlled by or affiliated with the VaYU and licensure and certification requirements can change at any time.
-The VaYU has not determined whether its programs meet other states' educational or professional requirements for licensure and certification.
+Admission into programs for professions that require licensure, and certification does not guarantee that students will obtain a license or certificate.
+Licensure and certification requirements are set by agencies that are not controlled by or affiliated with the VaYU; licensure and certification requirements can change at any time and not in control of VaYU.
+The University has not determined whether its programs meet other states' educational or professional requirements for licensure and certification.
 Students planning to pursue licensure or certification in other states are responsible for determining whether, if they complete a VaYU program, they will meet their state's requirements for licensure or certification.
 This disclosure is made pursuant to 34 CFR §668.43(a)(5)(v)(C).